forcedotcom/SalesforcePy/docs/examples.rst

 Chatter
 -------

 Create a feed item (chatter post).
-It returns a 201 status code for a successful request.
+It returns a ``201`` status code for a successful request.
-See Chatter REST api documentation for information on the expected body to create feed items.
+See the `Chatter REST API Developer Guide <https://developer.salesforce.com/docs/atlas.en-us.chatterapi.meta/chatterapi/intro_what_is_chatter_connect.htm>`_ for information on the expected body to create feed items.

 .. code-block:: python